griphiam/markphilpot_com/content/2007/173_old_picture_posts.md

 In keeping with spirit, there's a lunar eclipse out tonight.
 I'm not sure it was visible in North America (I only heard it was going to be visible in Asia), but should be nice regardless.

-Two wierd things about this plugin.
-It seems like the defualt link it shows is an embeded gallery page within wordpress rather than a link to the actual image over in gallery.
+Two weird things about this plugin.
+It seems like the default link it shows is an embedded gallery page within wordpress rather than a link to the actual image over in gallery.
 It might be tweakable, but I'm not sure.
 At least WPG2 allows wordpress and gallery to be in separate domains, which most plugins I've used have always choked on.
 It has also made me realize I need to clean up the titles in my gallery.
 Getting sloppy, I think.

 So after some tweaking, I think I've arrived at something I'm fairly happy with (at least at this late hour).
 I want to try to work on the CSS a bit more (and clean up the gallery).
 Hopefully I'll also get some more images posted soon.